esper-io/console_docs/docs/devices-groups/device-settings.md

-Android Debug Bridge (ADB) is a command-line tool that enables administrators to use a Unix shell to communicate with an android device.
+Android Debug Bridge (ADB) is a command-line tool that enables administrators to use a Unix shell to communicate with an Android device.
 If ADB was checked in the Compliance Policy section, you can turn on ADB here for a configurable time period.
 If ADB wasn’t checked in the Compliance Policy section, ADB can not be turned ON.